lightspeedwp/lsx-blocks-old/readme.txt

 = Contributing =

 If you're a developer who's spotted a bug issue and have a fix, or simply have functionality you think would extend our plugin, we are always happy to accept your contribution!
-Visit the [Tour Operator Plugin on Github](https://github.com/lightspeeddevelopment/lsx-blocks/) and submit a Pull Request with your updates..
+Visit the [Tour Operator Plugin on Github](https://github.com/lightspeeddevelopment/lsx-blocks/) and submit a Pull Request with your updates.

 == Installation ==